 Twenty-seven children are admitted.

-The DIA agrees to provide a per capita grant of $100 for up to 20 students and recognizes the Elizabeth Long Memorial Home as a residential school as of April 1.
+The Department of Indian Affairs agrees to provide a per capita grant of $100 for up to 20 children and recognizes the Elizabeth Long Memorial Home as a residential school as of April 1.

-A dorm with 12 beds is added in the attic, making room for 30 students.
+A dorm with 12 beds is added in the attic, making room for 30 children.

 The garden is expanded to one acre.